George Beeston: Edinburgh

 The year after the victory against the Spanish armada, Beeston took a fleet to Scotland.
 Their purpose was likely a show of support for the Danish marriage.
+On 1 June 1589 Beeston arrived in the Forth on the Vanguard followed by Edward Croft in the Tiger with the Achates.
+Beeston's passenger Francis Clarkson brought a letter from Francis Walsingham for William Ashby, the English ambassador at the Scottish court.

 James VI had a proclamation made at the Mercat Cross of Edinburgh and at the Shore and Pier of Leith urging the townspeople to welcome the "nearest friends confederates to this realm, lately repaired within the same, with some ships of war of ready to fulfill and follow his Majesty's direction."

 However, an unfortunate incident embarrassed James VI.
-On 1 June 1589 Beeston arrived in the Forth on the Vanguard followed by Edward Croft in the Tiger with the Achates.
 On 5 June some of the English crewmen came ashore into Edinburgh to shop and sightsee.
 Three got in to a fight in a tavern, one was stabbed, and then as they returned to Leith and their ship they were attacked by a group of Spanish sailors, and one man, a trumpet officer or signaller, was killed.
 The trumpet player's name seems not be recorded.
 Beeston and the English ambassador William Ashby had an audience with James VI on 7 June at the Palace of Holyroodhouse seeking an enquiry and justice.
 Ashby and an Englishman at the Scottish court, Thomas Fowler wrote that the king treated the sailors honourably.
 Fowler wrote:This day the Capteynes of the Vangard and Tygar hathe byn a borde and with the King, who takes it marveylowse kyndly that they were apoynted to offer him service, and is not a lyttel prowde that he used them well; but the villanouse base papists and Spanyers together myused sum of the people, and slue a trompetour; wheareupon the King was extreme angry, and willed me that a demand should be put in to the Cowncell for justice, and it should be granted, for so he wold see it".

 James VI gave Beeston a locket set with diamonds and 100 gold crowns and gold chains and rings provided by the goldsmith Thomas Foulis to his captains.
-James also requested that Edinburgh town council give him, his three captains, and the English ambassadors an "honest banquet" in Nicol Edward's house.
+James VI requested that Edinburgh town council give him, his three captains, and the English ambassadors an "honest banquet" in Nicol Edward's house.
 William Fairlie organised the banquet.

 Beeston sailed with the ebb tide on 15 June, with James's letter for Elizabeth.